Rurutia1027/rust-playground/tutorial-4/docs/8_blockchain_protocol.md

 import {Transfer} from "../generated/schema"; import {Transfer as TransferEvent} from "../generated/Token/Token";

+// This is similar as the netty's inner handler manipulation
+// since, we already declare the entities and it's inner fields
+// this function handlerTransfer will extract TransferEvent multiple parameter's {from, to, and inner vlaue}
+// to the Transfer entity
 export function handleTransfer(event: TransferEvent): void {
      // Create a new entity using the transaction hash as an ID let transfer = new Transfer(event.transaction.hash.toHex());